microsoft/vscode-python-devicesimulator/README.md

 - Run the simulator: <kbd>Shift</kbd> + <kbd>F</kbd>

 ## Adafruit CLUE Simulator
-NOTE: This simulator is hidden under the feature flag.
-See below on how to enable the feature flag.
+NOTE: This simulator is hidden under the preview mode flag.
+See below on how to enable the preview mode flag.

 ### Features
 - IntelliSense and syntax highlighting for CircuitPython code for the following drivers and libraries: